jmuthu/Getting-and-Cleaning-Data-Project/README.md

 This repository contains a data analysis script (run_analysis.R) that computes mean of the data collected from the accelerometers from the Samsung Galaxy S smartphone.
 It computes for both the training and test data set.
 The mean is computed for all the standard deviation and mean variables grouped by subject and activity name.

+Refer the code book CodeBook.md for details on the variable list in the output data set

 Input data
 ===========
 A full description of the input data is available at the site where the data was obtained: